ibm-cloud-docs/mas-ms/ssp.md

 #### Start Asset Management Application
 {: #start-asset-management-application}

-This task can be used to start the Maximo application for the target environment.
+This task can be used to start the Maximo Manage application for the target environment.

 #### Stop Asset Management Application
 {: #stop-asset-management-application}

-This task can be used to stop the Maximo application for the target environment.
+This task can be used to stop the Maximo Manage application for the target environment.

 #### Restart Asset Management Application
 {: #restart-asset-management-application}

-This task can be used to restart the Maximo application for the target environment.
+This task can be used to restart the Maximo Manage application for the target environment.

 #### Run ConfigDB
 {: #run-configdb}